-POLICY: 7.3 NON-REAPPOINTMENT OF NON-TENURED FACULTY
+POLICY: 7.3 NON-REAPPOINTMENT OF FACULTY

+SCOPE: FACUI LTY

+POLICY NUMBER: 7.3

+APPROVED:

-REVISED: December 14, 2001
+REVISED: Decem ber 14, 2001; June 2023

-1. Status of Non-tenured Faculty
+1. Status of Faculty

-1.1 No non-tenured member of the faculty should expect continued employment beyond the period of current appointment as approved by the Board.
-Any commitment to employ a non-tenured member of the faculty beyond the period of current appointment shall have no force and effect until approved by the board.
-Non-tenured members of the faculty serve at the pleasure of the President and the TSUS Board of Regents.
+1.1 No faculty member should expect continued employment beyond the period of current appointment as approved by the Board.
+Any commitment to employ faculty beyond the period of current appointment shall have no force and effect until approved by the board.
+Faculty serve at the pleasure of the President and the TSUS Board of Regents.